 One recurring issue is the earbuds wouldn’t charge when they were in the case.
 This only happened a few times, but it was enough that I was paranoid about it.
 They’re just loose enough in there that you can hear them rattle around.
 So I’d go to listen and one earbud would lack a charge.
 Also, occasionally, the left earbud wouldn’t connect.
-I’d have to put them back in the case and wait, then try again.
+I’d have to put them back in the case and wait before trying again.

 Speaking of charging, battery life is . . .
 OK.
 Edifier claims 5.5 hours with NC on, and six with it off.
 That’s not impressive, but it’s also not abnormal.
 The case will charge them around three times.
 You can get 1.5 hours of playback after just ten minutes of charging.
 So I don’t consider this, or the few times they wouldn’t charge, a big deal.

 I hadn’t really thought about it before now, but I’m an absolute sucker for a big soundstage.
-Most of my favorite headphones I’ve ever reviewed have huge soundstages.
-This includes big open-back headphones and earbuds like the B&W C5s.
+Most of my favorite headphones I’ve ever reviewed have had huge soundstages.
+These include big open-back headphones and earbuds like the B&W C5s.
 The Edifiers were able to expand the soundstage to seem bigger than your head.
 Like you’re in a space, not in your skull.
-It’s amusing that this is something the LG T90Qs attempt, and fail, to do with software while the NeoBuds succeed using physical design and hardware.
+It’s amusing that this is something the LG T90Qs attempt, and fail, to do with software, while the NeoBuds succeed using physical design and hardware.

 These aspects would be for nothing if the mids and treble weren’t great.
 Nothing makes me hate earphones faster than mediocre, harsh treble.
 I hate bad treble more than I like good bass.
 Fortunately it was smooth sailing here.

 For example, “Under the Pressure” by The War on Drugs (Lost in the Dream, 16/44.1 FLAC, Secretly Canadian / Tidal).
 This track has overlapping sounds that can get muddled.
-The percussion was detailed, but didn’t bite like it can on lesser headphones.
-Adam Granduciel’s voice didn’t get lost, though it perhaps wasn’t as forward as it could be.
+The percussion was detailed, but it didn’t bite like it can on lesser headphones.
+Adam Granduciel’s voice didn’t get lost, though it perhaps wasn’t as forward as it could have been.

-I don’t want to make it seem like the Edifier’s can’t do delicate.
-Take, for instance, “Little Musgrave” by Planxty (The Woman I Loved So Well, 16/44.1 FLAC, Tara / Tidal), which has overlapping acoustic instruments all supporting Christy Moore’s voice.
-The delicate guitars, bouzoukis, and mandolins can be piercing or harsh through some earphones, but, through the Edifiers, instead were detailed and lifelike.
+I don’t want to make it seem like the Edifiers can’t do delicate.
+Take, for instance, Planxty’s “Little Musgrave” (The Woman I Loved So Well, 16/44.1 FLAC, Tara/Tidal), which has overlapping acoustic instruments all supporting Christy Moore’s voice.
+The delicate guitars, bouzoukis, and mandolins can be piercing or harsh through some earphones, but through the Edifiers, they were detailed and lifelike.
 As someone allergic to bad treble, I heard nothing here that annoyed me.
 No small feat.